UBC-MDS/UBC-MDS.github.io/resources_pages/install_ds_stack_mac.md

 Select the appropriate link:

-You can find the Mac ARM and Intel download links here: <https://conda-forge.org/miniforge/>.
+You can find the Mac ARM and Intel download links here: <https://conda-forge.org/download/>.
-Make sure you use the `Miniforge3` installers, not the other ones listed.
+Make sure you use the `Miniforge3` installers.
 We will assume you downloaded the file into your `Downloads` folder.

 Once downloaded, open up a terminal and run the following command